OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 An interpretor walks through the parse tree and immediately executes the program (it does not generate code to execute the program).
-A compiler will take the parse tree and create a version of the program (that is not so nice for a human to read) that can quickly execute the program.
+A compiler will take the parse tree and create a version of the program (that is not so nice for a human to read) that the runtime environment for the language can quickly execute.

 Some Mindbending Ideas